microsoft/rust-for-dotnet-devs/src/meta-programming/index.md

 [Procedural macros] are different than declarative macros.
 Those accept some code as an input, operate on that code, and produce some code as an output.

 Another technique used in C# for metaprogramming is reflection.
-Rust is not supporting reflection.
+Rust does not support reflection.

 [source-gen]: https://learn.microsoft.com/en-us/dotnet/csharp/roslyn-sdk/source-generators-overview